Key Takeaways

 Example: Suppose a company has current assets of $100,000 and $30,000 of current liabilities.
 The working capital of the company in that case will be $70,000.
 This means the company has $70,000 available right now if it needs to get money quickly for a specific purpose.

-Positive Working Capital: When the working capital figure of a company is positive, it means the company’s assets are greater and it has enough resources to meet its short-term debt.
+Positive Working Capital: When the working capital figure of a company is positive, it means the company’s assets are greater, and it has enough resources to meet its short-term debt.

 Negative Working Capital: When the working capital figure of a company is negative, it means the company’s assets are less than its liabilities.
 The company’s short-term debt is greater than the resources it has.
 A negative working capital position could mean some potential problems for a company.

-Working Capital Elements
+Elements of Working Capital

 A company’s balance sheet has all its assets and liabilities mentioned, but a service company might have a different approach.